evalapplydotorg/tblm-private/content/posts/2020-01-12-waiting-room-by-angana-sinha-ray.md

 “It’s not about you.”

 Her son is just sixteen and if it were home, she’d have slapped him across the cheek.
 Her hands are itching to.
 A wave of remorse sweeps her, she’s mad at the world and everything it has sponged out of her.
-She had hoped life would be like a fixed deposit, miniscule bursts of joy for against a mortgage of suffering.
+She had hoped life would be like a fixed deposit, miniscule bursts of joy against a mortgage of suffering.
 But the suffering never ends.

 In her heart, she knows Anoop is right.
 But she has no clue what to do with that piece of information.
 She can’t tell how much time has passed after her husband left even though she’s felt the long intermissions between two minutes, allowed seconds to prick her back, and felt a fool about the days he went missing.
 She wonders where the years have gone by.
 Her daughter found a lover when the house was falling apart, and her son’s learnt to correct her without her consent.